-Gorge to Deer Trail (Fort Hill) is a 8.1 mile lightly trafficked loop trail located near Hillsboro, OH that features a river and is rated as moderate.
+Gorge to Deer Trail (Fort Hill) is a 8.1 mile lightly trafficked loop trail located near Hillsboro, Ohio that features a river and is rated as moderate.
 The trail is primarily used for hiking, nature trips, and birding and is accessible from December until October.

 These two trails are connected.
 Gorge Trail begins at parking lot but you have to take another trail, such as Deer Trail to get back to the beginning.
 There are several earth caches on these trails, for those hikers who also geocache.
 If you start with Gorge Trail all the sets of stairs will be going down.
 Be sure to take a camera.
 There are lots of scenic views and interesting rock outcrops.
 There are several natural arches, including the second largest natural arch in the state of Ohio - The Keyhole.
 There is also an old log cabin that makes a good spot for a rest or snack.